cofBy/P.A.U.T/README.md

 And this time, it worked.

-After 21 days of working on this project, I’m now writing a GitHub repository about it, and honestly, it feels amazing.
+After nearly 4 weeks of working on this project, I’m now writing a GitHub repository about it, and honestly, it feels amazing.

 ![PAUT Screenshot](https://github.com/user-attachments/assets/f11a107c-674e-4425-a994-cd83eaa3d106)